breuleux/earl-grey/README.md

 Literals
 --------

-Strings are defined using double quotes. **Do not use single quotes**: they do not define strings (they define AST objects) and the results will be confusing if you try.
+Strings are defined using double quotes:

     "this is a string"
     .this_is_also_a_string